من نحن

 4. Calorie restriction – intermittent fasting is an incredible way to manage weight, simplify your daily life, activate your longevity genes over the long run, and balance your monthly budgets!
 What’s there not to love?

-5. Supplement with pure, science backed molecules – if you follow the above 4 steps consistently, scientists believe that supplementing with pure longevity molecules such as NMN and Resveratrol allows your body to perform at optimal cellular levels.
+5. Supplement with clean, science backed molecules – if you follow the above 4 steps consistently, scientists believe that supplementing with evidence informed longevity molecules allows your body to perform at optimal cellular levels.

-If you were a character in Shakespeare’s Macbeth, you were considered to have done very well for yourself had you lived to the age of “three score” - which means 60 years old (a ‘score’ is twenty years in old Elizabethan English).
+Had you been a character in Shakespeare’s Macbeth, you were considered to have done very well for yourself if you lived to the age of “three score” which means 60 years old (a ‘score’ is twenty years in old Elizabethan English).

 We firmly believe that everyone has a fair chance to live to a healthy 100 years – and thus “five score” was born.